 Crunch some numbers before you decide either way.
 That way, you can figure out how much you can save (if at all) and whether you can even afford to pay it off early.
 Use tools like an amortization calculator for your mortgage or a fixed-rate calculator to see how much you can save if you were to increase your loan payments.

 In most cases, paying off debts with the highest interest rate is probably your best bet.
 That way you can save more money on interest, especially if you make more than the minimum payments.
 It’s also crucial that you pay off debts that are in collections as those mean you’re at risk of losing some sort of asset, like your car.

 Loans that tend to have the highest interest include payday loans and credit cards.
 Loans like federal student loans or your mortgage tends to have lower interest, meaning it’s OK to hold off paying them off early for now.
 Plus, you could qualify for federal student loan programs like loan forgiveness or income-based repayment plans, which can lower or eliminate part of your debt.

 That said, some people find it more motivating to pay off their loans with the lowest balance first – paying that one off aggressively while making minimum paying on other debts.
 That way, you can feel more accomplished

 Whatever, you decide, don’t neglect any of your loans, even if it’s just making minimum payments.
-Missing or being late on payments could negatively affect your credit score or put you in huge financial risk, such as losing your home.
+Missing or being late on payments could negatively affect your credit score or depending on the type of loan put you in huge financial risk, such as losing your home.

 If you decide it’s worth it to pay off your debt early, here are a few ways you can do so: